 Trekking way back to Qassairsuk, where we will do the visit of the Viking ruins of Brattahlid.
+This Norse and Greenlandic core farming area were in 2017 inscribed on UNESCO’s World Heritage List under the title Kujataa Greenland.
 In two hours we will hear the story of the arrival of Eric the Red from Iceland to this small settlement in 985, why it is called “green land” or why they established here the first Christian church in the Americas.
 Especially interesting is the reconstruction of a viking house (spacious but cold) and an Inuit dwelling (small but cozy), transporting us back in time to the harsh conditions in which these people lived and clearly shows how the Inuit were better adapted to widespread worsening weather conditions.

 Then we cross the Eriksfjord to Narsarsuaq Airport.
 We recommend, after luggage check-in, that you step back in time and visit the Bluie West One Museum of the American Base WWII… Nothing has changed!

-Flight from Narsarsuaq to Keflavik (Iceland) or Copenhagen.
+Flight from Narsarsuaq to Reykjavík (Iceland) or Copenhagen.

 3,095 € (23,132 DKK) from Copenhagen